avangoor1/Tweets_Collection/README.md

 ---

 ## Final Output
 You now have a **high-quality, labeled dataset** of tweets relevant to success in the workplace, classified by perceived cause (merit or luck).
-This dataset can be used to train your neural network or for other analytical purposes.
+This dataset can be used to train your neural network.

 ---